 We know some parts of this website aren’t fully accessible.
-We have an action plan and are working to put this right.

-The County Durham Association of Local Councils (CDALC) is responsible for enforcing the accessibility regulations.
-If you’re not happy with how we respond, please contact the Equality Advisory and Support Service (EASS).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
+If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

 Technical information about this website’s accessibility

-CDALC is committed to making its website accessible, in accordance with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+CDALC Secure is committed to making its website accessible, in accordance with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances listed below.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below.

-Non compliance with the accessibility regulations
+Non-compliance with the accessibility regulations

-- forms: some have blank labels or titles, which fails success criterion 4.1.2
+- PDFs: some are not tagged, which fails success criterion 1.1.3

-- frames and iframes: some do not have a title attribute, failing success criterion 2.4.1
+- PDFs: some do not have a title or the titles are weak, failing success criterion 2.4.2

 As stated in the non-compliance section, the known issues are listed below:

-- Content – this could include web page content or associated PDFs on this website.
+- Content – associated PDFs on this website.

 Content that’s not within the scope of the accessibility regulations

-- PDFs/documents (pre September 2018):</strong PDFs or other documents published before 23 September 2018 or documents that are not essential to providing our services.
+- PDFs/documents (pre September 2018): The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.

-- pre-recorded audio and video published before 23 September 2020
+- Pre-recorded audio and video published before 23 September 2020.

-- live audio and video
+- Live audio and video.

 This statement was prepared on 11th November 2020.
 It was last reviewed on 27th September 2021.